Meloxicam Injection

 Before using meloxicam injection,

-• the following nonprescription products may interact with meloxicam injection: aspirin or nonsteroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen (Advil, Motrin, others) and naproxen (Aleve).
+• the following nonprescription products may interact with meloxicam injection: aspirin or nonsteroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen and naproxen.
 Be sure to let your doctor and pharmacist know that you are taking these medications before you start receiving meloxicam injection.
 Do not start any of these medications while receiving meloxicam injection without discussing with your healthcare provider.

 • tell your doctor if you have kidney disease or if you have or recently have had severe vomiting or diarrhea or think you may be dehydrated.
 Your doctor may not want you to receive meloxicam injection.